Vivek-04022001/documentation/docs/install/install-from-packages.md

     3.2.3
     ```

-    If you do not see a version of Yarn 3, then try the following to set the active version.
+    If you don't see a version of Yarn 3, then try the following to set the active version.

     ```shell
     yarn set version 3.x